sandboxie-plus/Sandboxie/README.md

   * More customization options for Start/Run and Internet access restrictions
   * Global hotkey to terminate all boxed processes
   * A new firewall per sandbox which supports Windows Filtering Platform (WFP)
+  * The list of sandboxes can be searched with the shortcut key Ctrl+F
+  * A new search function for Global Settings and Sandbox Options
+  * Ability to import/export sandboxes to and from 7z files
+  * Integration of sandboxes into the Windows Start menu
+  * A browser compatibility wizard to create templates for unsupported browsers
+  * A Vintage View mode which replicates the graphical appearance of Sandboxie Control

-Classic build has the old no longer developed MFC based UI, hence it lacks native interface support for Plus features.
-However, most of them can be configured manually in the Sandboxie.ini configuration file, and some valuable [contributions](https://sandboxie-website-archive.github.io/www.sandboxie.com/old-forums/viewforum1a2d1a2d.html?f=22) can still be applied nowadays.
+Sandboxie Classic has the old no longer developed MFC based UI, hence it lacks native interface support for Plus features.
+However, half of them can be configured manually in the Sandboxie.ini configuration file, and some valuable [contributions](https://sandboxie-website-archive.github.io/www.sandboxie.com/old-forums/viewforum1a2d1a2d.html?f=22) can still be applied nowadays.

 If you need to check all new features at once, a good way to highlight them quickly is to find the equal sign in the [CHANGELOG.md](./CHANGELOG.md) file.